rust-lang/cargo/src/doc/man/cargo-clean.md

 {{/option}}

 {{#option "`--release`" }}
-Remove artifacts in the `release` directory only (instead of the default, which removes all artifacts).
+Remove artifacts in the `release` directory only.
 {{/option}}

 {{#option "`--profile` _name_" }}
-Remove artifacts only in the directory with the given profile name (instead of the default, which removes all artifacts).
+Remove artifacts only in the directory with the given profile name.
 {{/option}}

 {{> options-target-dir }}